 Once you know what you like doing activity-wise, able to articulate my tendencies, and what you like to do, where strengths and skills are, you can craft a direction.

 When I was at Vanderbilt University studying foreign policy for the first time, I felt like I was taking a stab into a world of academia I was not qualified for.
 I had come from humble backgrounds in liberal arts – Anthropology and Communications.
 I was just merely interested in how cultures are shaped by the way we communicate.
 And perhaps through rooting the theories down, we’re able to shape how do form our policies.
-That led me to an internship with USAID, studying foreign policy, and into U.S. Department of State.
+That led me to an internship with USAID, studying foreign policy.
 My passion was not in international relations, I was just interested in how people communicated through their perceived differences and backgrounds, and how we evolve and change from the interactions.
 I’m now moving into finance, and what I find is that our core interests of who we are and what we believe tend to stay quite similar.
 The way that they manifest in our careers may be different, but hopefully we enjoy our applied skills.

 So you may enjoy doing certain things.
 You may be interested in certain topics.
 That’s a great start.

 Apply what you enjoy doing into that certain topic.
 What I’m finding is that the skillsets replicate across industries.
 Conducting diplomatic agendas are similar to perhaps sales, fundraising, or even investor relations.
 Metric tracking can be done in marketing, engineering, or how companies perform.
 Passion you develop from where you apply what you like to do.
 From my best knowledge, passion does not just hit you one morning.

 Myth 3.
 Just Do it.

 In this generation, we are inundated with media that says “fulfill your highest potential” or go out and do what it is that you want to do.
 My disclaimer is that yes, with courage and a gut in your belly, it is so incredibly exciting to go out there and start working on your idea.